sitrucp/periodic_elements/README.md

 Exploding massive stars (g) = 0.051
 Dying low-mass stars (y) = 0.042

-This was done to allow creating counts of elements by origin.
+This was done to allow creating counts of elements by origin, and counts of elements by number of origin.

+See charts here <a href="https://sitrucp.github.io/periodic_elements/" target="_blank">https://sitrucp.github.io/periodic_elements/</a>